-The Bachelor of Science in Biology requires a total of 120 credit hours of coursework.
+The Bachelor of Science in Biology requires at least of 120 credit hours of coursework.
 The student must fulfill 27 credit hours in General education requirements for the University.
 Through thoughtful and intentional advising, we make sure the general education choices count toward the student's graduate or professional school requirements.
-Biology majors must take 48 credits which are a foundational set of courses listed below.
+Biology majors must take 46 credits which are a foundational set of Core courses listed below.

-CORE Science courses - 46 CREDIT HOURS BIOL 130 Introductory Biology for Majors (with lab) 4 credits BIOL 230 Introduction to Cell Physiology and Biochemistry (with lab) 4 credits BIOL 331 Microbiology (with lab) 4 credits BIOL 332 Genetics (with lab) 4 credits BIOL 496 Biology Capstone 3 credits NSCI 220 or Statistics for Science and Research or Probability and 3 credits MATH 240 Statistics CHEM 101 General Chemistry I (with lab) 4 credits CHEM 102 General Chemistry II (with lab) 4 credits CHEM 201 Organic Chemistry I (with lab) 4 credits CHEM 202 Organic Chemistry II (with lab) 4 credits PHSC 201 Physics I (with lab) 4 credits PHSC 202 Physics II (with lab) 4 credits
+CORE Science courses - 46 CREDIT HOURS BIOL 130 Introductory Biology for Majors (with lab) 4 credits BIOL 230 Introduction to Cell Physiology and Biochemistry (with lab) 4 credits BIOL 331 Microbiology (with lab) 4 credits BIOL 332 Genetics (with lab) 4 credits BIOL 496 Biology Capstone 3 credits NSCI 220 or MATH 240 Statistics for Science and Research or Probability and Statistics 3 credits CHEM 101 General Chemistry I (with lab) 4 credits CHEM 102 General Chemistry II (with lab) 4 credits CHEM 201 Organic Chemistry I (with lab) 4 credits CHEM 202 Organic Chemistry II (with lab) 4 credits PHSC 201 Physics I (with lab) 4 credits PHSC 202 Physics II (with lab) 4 credits

 In addition, students take 24 credits in four keystone areas of biology: organismal biology, molecular biology, ecology, and biomedical sciences.
 All biology courses are classified into each of these categories.
-Every student in the major will be required to take a number of courses (experiences) in each of these areas, but they can choose from this preapproved list.
+Every student in the major will be required to take courses in each keystone area, but they can choose from this pre-approved list.
 Some courses may be listed in more than one area but shall only count once.
-This flexible approach ensures that everyone who graduates with a Biology major from UC has taken courses in these keystone areas.
-This coursework better prepares graduates in current areas of biology and it allows students to explore the areas of emphasis before they commit to one.
+This flexible approach ensures that everyone who graduates with a Biology Degree from UC has taken courses in these keystone areas.
+This coursework better prepares graduates in current areas of biology, and it allows students to explore the areas of emphasis before they commit to one.

 Major Requirements- 24 CREDIT HOURS

 Organismal Biology Select 3 from the following:

 BIOL 215 Botany (with lab) 4 credits

 BIOL 224 Zoology (with lab) 4 credits

 BIOL 251 Anatomy and Physiology I (with lab) 4 credits

 BIOL 252 Anatomy and Physiology II (with lab) 4 credits

 Molecular Biology Select 1 from the following:

-BIOL 3xx Introduction to Bioinformatics 4 credits

-BIOL 419 Micro Eco Health/Disease (with lab) 4 credits
+BIOL 333 Immunology (with lab) 4 credits

 BIOL 451 Cell and Molecular Biology (with lab) 4 credits

 BIOL 453 Virology (with lab) 4 credits

 CHEM 410 Biochemistry 4 credits

 Ecology Select 1 from the following:

-BIOL 128 Biology and Chemistry of Nat Eco in WV (with lab) 4 credits

-BIOL 3xx GIS for Biologists 4 credits

-BIOL 3xx Soil Biology (with lab) 4 credits
+BIOL 3xx Sound Ecology 4 credits

 BIOL 400 Ecology (with lab) 4 credits

 BIOL 413 Systematic Botany (with lab) 4 credits

-BIOL 419 Microbial Ecology Health/Disease (with lab) 4 credits

-BIOL 430 Limnology (with lab) 4 credits

 Biomedical Science Select 1 from the following:

-BIOL 303 Medical Terminology 3 credits

-BIOL 321 Animal Parasitology 4 credits

 BIOL 333 Immunology (with lab) 4 credits

 BIOL 370 Physiology of Exercise 3 credits

-Major Requirements- 24 CREDIT HOURS

 BIOL 420 Pathophysiology I 3 credits

 BIOL 421 Pathophysiology II 3 credits

 BIOL 422 Embryology (with lab) 4 credits

-BIOL 419 Micro Eco Health/Disease (with lab) 4 credits

 BIOL 453 Virology (with lab) 4 credits